The 5 Pain Points transport

 - Reducing the cost of toll collection ;

-- Responding to incidents: the ability to solve incidents quickly is crucial in this sector.
-For example, estimations say that motorway closures cost the UK economy alone around £1 billion each year.
+- Responding to incidents: the ability to solve incidents quickly is crucial in the sector.
+For example, estimation say that motorway closures cost the UK economy alone around £1 billion each year.

 Many operational costs can be significantly reduced by ensuring that the highway system is well-monitored and maintained.

 As mentioned in the introduction, without some kind of real-time, wireless monitoring system, highway operators find it very difficult to predict and/or prevent potential incidents on their roads; whether this is a car accident or a crack in the road.
 This is a significant problem!
 Incidents leave customers unhappy (due to asset unavailability, long queues etc.) and sometimes even put them in danger.